wishwisdom/corda-docs-portal/content/en/platform/corda/4.0/enterprise/database-management.md

 Corda provides migration scripts in an XML format for its internal node and vault tables.
 CorDapps should provide migration scripts for the tables they manage.
 In Corda, `MappedSchemas` (see [API: Persistence](api-persistence.md)) manage JPA
 Entities and thus the corresponding database tables.
-So `MappedSchemas` are the natural place to point to the changelog file(s) that contain the change-sets for those tables.
+So `MappedSchemas` are the natural place to point to the changelog file(s) that contain the changesets for those tables.
 Nodes can configure which `MappedSchemas` are included which means only the required tables are created.
 To follow standard best practices, our convention for structuring the change-logs is to have a “master” changelog file per `MappedSchema` that will only include release change-logs (see example below).